andrewcgaitskell/dash-template/DashAsService.md

     apt install python3-pip

-## Setup an example project

-## install the dependencies:

-    python3 -m pip install -r requirements.txt

-## Shell Script to Run Voila for one dashboard

-## Shell Script to Run Voila for Folder of Dashboards

-## Create a new systemd service for running voila
+## Create a new systemd service for running notebook